joshjohanning/joshjohanning.github.io/_posts/2022-01-07-github-download-from-github-packages.md

       run: find /home/runner/.m2 -name "*herokupoc-1.*.jar" -exec mv {} . \;
 ```

-## mvn cli - sort of
+### mvn cli - sort of

 This is what we were originally trying to do, so thought I would throw it in here to spur other ideas for other languages.
-We were trying to use `mvn dependenct:get` to download the `.jar` file, but were ultimately uncessful for one reason or another.
+We were trying to use `mvn dependenct:get` to download the `.jar`{: .filepath} file, but were ultimately uncessful for one reason or another.

 This is the job we ended with: